Randy Ready: Playing career

-On June 2, 1989, he was traded by the San Diego Padres with John Kruk to the Philadelphia Phillies for Chris James.
+On June 2, 1989, Ready was traded with John Kruk from the Padres to the Philadelphia Phillies for Chris James.

-On April 28, 1991, Ready was on the verge of completing a rare unassisted triple play.
-In the first inning of a game against the San Diego Padres, Ready caught a line drive hit by Tony Gwynn, stepped on second to force out Paul Faries and could have easily tagged out Tony Fernández for the third and final out, but he elected to throw the ball to first baseman Ricky Jordan.
-It was the Phillies' first triple-play in the history of Veterans Stadium.
+On April 28, 1991, Ready nearly executed a rare unassisted triple play.
+In the first inning of a Phillies game hosting the Padres, Ready caught a line drive hit by Tony Gwynn, stepped on second to force out Paul Faries, and could have easily tagged out Tony Fernández, but threw the ball to first baseman Ricky Jordan for the third and final out.
+It was the Phillies' first triple play in the history of Veterans Stadium.
+Years later, Ready reflected, "I wish I had tagged Tony Fernandez.
+I never realized how close he was to me."